mozilla/fx-private-relay/docs/developer-mode.md

 Developer mode helps Relay staff in two situations.
 It allows staff to opt-in to extended data collection for their own account.
-It allows staff to test scenarios that would otherwise damage the service.
+It allows staff to test scenarios that are hard to setup or would damage the service.

 ## Enabling developer mode